After some of the busiest months in recent memory, at least a few North Dakota sale barns this week saw fewer sales of cull cows and bulls.

 Reflecting the eastward expansion of drought, Minnesota’s governor and congressional delegation Thursday also wrote a similar letter to Agriculture Secretary Tom Vilsack, asking for early release of CRP acres.
 The U.S. Drought Monitor on Thursday raised drought intensity with some central Minnesota counties now in D-3 “extreme” drought conditions.

 With a spreading drought, hay will continue to be in short supply, regardless of whether USDA opens CRP early.
 Hay from CRP ground won’t sustain the cattle industry long but may give producers a better chance to wean their calves before they sell the cows.
+For more ranch supplies, you may check out sites like ranch-home.com.

 At Stockmen’s Livestock Exchange in Dickinson, North Dakota, the Thursday sale of 400 head was about one third of the volume of the weekly sale two weeks ago, and a whole lot lighter than a month ago when more than 2,000 head were sold.
 Larry Schnell, who co-owns the sale barn with business partner James Erickson, said the light sale on Thursday was partly due to producers trying to bale hay.